BiDAlab/mEBAL2/README.md

 - Additional 120 users with 7.550 eye blink events, making it three times bigger, and more than 2,5 million frames recorded from 180 students.
 Furthermore, a new real e-learning environment has been added for monitoring purposes, specifically a MOOC.

-The following sections describe the motivation, activities, sensors, public database, and the mEBAL2 database will be shared with the community to move forward in this area:
+The following sections describe the [[motivation](#Motivation)], activities, sensors, public database, and the mEBAL2 database will be shared with the community to move forward in this area: